Are you experiencing hot flashes, night sweats, weight gain, or mood swings? Chances are you are on “the menopause

-While menopause is an inevitable and natural part of your life, it doesn’t mean that you have to deal with uncomfortable symptoms and other health issues during and after this time.
-The following lifestyle strategies and powerful supplements can reduce or even eliminate your symptoms, and support your hormonal and overall health during menopause.
+While perimenopause and menopause are natural parts of your life, it doesn’t mean that you have to deal with uncomfortable menopause symptoms and other health issues during and after this time.
+The following lifestyle strategies and powerful supplements can reduce or even eliminate your perimenopause symptoms and support your hormonal and overall health during menopause.

 10 Tips to Support Your Health During Perimenopause and Menopause

 1. Repair Your Gut

 Your gut is the gateway to health.
 An imbalance of gut flora, known as dysbiosis, and gut infections such as SIBO and Candida overgrowth, can lead to a leaky gut.
 Leaky gut increases inflammation and compromises your body’s ability to absorb nutrients.
 This can lead to hormonal imbalance, exacerbating the hormonal changes you are already experiencing due to menopause.
-All this imbalance leads to increased menopausal symptoms.
+All this imbalance leads to increased menopause symptoms.

-Repairing your gut is essential to reduce inflammation and improve your ability to absorb nutrients properly, and as a result, reduce your menopausal symptoms and support your overall health.
+Repairing your gut is essential to reducing inflammation and improving your ability to absorb nutrients properly, and as a result, reducing your menopause symptoms and support your overall health.

 To repair your gut, I recommend using the 4R approach, which I discuss extensively on my blog.

 2. Remove Toxic & Trigger Foods

 In addition to the above toxic foods, I also recommend eliminating gluten and dairy from your diet.
 These highly inflammatory foods can trigger an autoimmune condition or thyroid dysfunction and should be avoided at all costs.

-There are also a number of seemingly harmless foods (such as nightshades, citrus, or eggs) that you could potentially react to if you develop a food sensitivity during this time.
+There are also many seemingly harmless foods (such as nightshades, seeds, or eggs) that could cause a reaction if you develop a food sensitivity during this time.
 Keeping a food journal to track the food you eat, and your symptoms can help you identify your personal trigger foods.
 Once you identify your triggers, remove them from your diet.
 An elimination diet can help you discover underlying food sensitivities and foods that are triggering your menopause symptoms.